Category 95: American Cream Ale

 Perceived Malt Aroma & Flavor: Can vary from low to medium-high depending on the underlying style

-Perceived Hop Aroma & Flavor: None to medium and should not overpower spice, pumpkin or squash, if present, or overall balance of aromas and flavors.
+Perceived Hop Aroma & Flavor: None to medium and, if present, in harmony with spice, pumpkin or squash, and other attributes.

 Fermentation Characteristics: Typical of underlying beer style